 If you put the Sony WH-CH510 on your head without turning them on, they do fairly well despite the caveats above, but they’re definitely not the headphones you want for an intercontinental flight for example.
-However, the Sidetone feature is a bit of a wildcard here.
-When it’s enabled you won’t have much in the way of isolation because it will pipe the noise around you back into your ears.
 Please fight the urge to turn the volume up if this happens, and restart your headphones.

 What does the Sony WH-CH510 sound like?

 If nothing is going on around you, the sound quality with the Sony WH-CH510 isn’t bad!
-It certainly won’t make you forget studio headphones or anything, but there’s surprisingly decent bass for on-ears and mids aren’t distractingly under-emphasized.
+It just… isn’t amazing.
+It certainly won’t make you forget studio headphones or anything, but—assuming a good fit—there’s surprisingly decent bass for on-ears and mids aren’t distractingly under-emphasized.
 Highs are a bit all over the place, but in a manner that’s pretty common with cheaper headphones.
 However, even here there are tradeoffs.

 Lows, mids, and highs

 You’ll find that a good fit nets you decent sound quality; much better than you’d expect from a pair of headphones this inexpensive.
-While the sub-bass isn’t going to wow you, the Sony WH-CH510 really doesn’t have any super noticeable deficiencies.
+While the sub-bass isn’t going to wow you, the Sony WH-CH510 really doesn’t have any super noticeable deficiencies that aren’t a normal feature of on-ear headphones.
 There’s definitely a lack of rumble in pretty much any Run the Jewels songs or movies with a lot of explosions or huge machines in them, but on the whole bass sounds come in at least loud enough to be heard over competing vocals.

 Mids are largely fine, and with everything else going on you shouldn’t hear many faults with how the higher notes of your music sound.
 However, you may notice that cymbals and bells will sound a little off.
 That’s because the Sony WH-CH510 under-emphasizes frequencies between 1.2-6kHz by about 5dB relative to our target curve.
 It’s not a lot, but you will notice things like the hi-hats all but disappearing in Post Malone & Swae Lee’s Sunflower.
 Additionally, some fricatives and sibilants (f, s, sh, z, zh) will sound unusually quiet in vocals.